Dear Members of Our Global Community:

 ~In loving memory of Chelsey Sergeant,

-a dear friend, loyal advocate and passionate admirer of children.
-She will always be remembered by me as that girl who ran with me down tranquil Ghanaian beaches with a trail of children chasing behind her.
-May her dream of providing them all with more opportunity be honored by your gift.
+a dear friend, loyal advocate and passionate anthropologist.
+She will always be remembered running down Ghanaian beaches with a trail of children behind her.
+May her dream of providing kids she loved with more opportunity be honored by your gift.
+Thank you!